efarrer/gots/README.md

 # gots
-The easiest way to run your Go program in Tailscale.
+The easiest way to run your program in Tailscale.

 # Installation
     > go install github.com/efarrer/gots@latest